nidve01/bootstrap/README.md

 APP: http://192.168.99.100:7000
 ```

-4. login to the qubeship app url, showed at the end of step 3.
+4. Login to Qubeship app using the url showed in the message you see when done with the step 3.

 ### Uninstall:
-1. If your release has errors, simply run the following from the qubeship release directory
+1. If your release has errors, simply run the following command from the Qubeship release directory:
     ./uninstall.sh —remove-minikube
 2. Restart the installation process

 ### Features:
 1. Github.com / Github Enterprise
-2. Registry support : Private Docker Registry, DockerHub, Quay.io
+2. Registry support: Private Docker Registry, DockerHub, Quay.io
 3. Deployment: Kubernetes, Minikube
-4. Default out of the box toolchains for python, java, gradle and go
+4. Default out of the box toolchains for Python, Java, Gradle and Go
-5. Default out of the box opinion for end to end build, test and deploy
+5. Default out of the box opinion for an end to end build, test and deploy
-6. Sonar Qube
+6. SonarQube

 ### Github Configuration
 There are three primary interfaces to Qubeship.